Plantar Warts

 Surgical Excision

-For persistent warts that have not cleared with other treatments, surgical removal under local anesthesia provides definitive resolution in a single procedure.
+For persistent warts that have not cleared with other treatments, surgical removal under local anesthesia may be a more direct treatment option for select resistant cases.

 Key Benefits of Professional Plantar Wart Treatment

-Professional treatment at Advanced Ankle & Foot is faster, more effective, and safer than anything available over the counter — especially for stubborn, deep, or clustered warts that have resisted home treatment for months.
+Professional treatment at Advanced Ankle & Foot is often more effective than many over-the-counter options for stubborn, painful, or clustered warts that have resisted home treatment for months.
+Learn more about related toenail and skin conditions and our pediatric and specialized foot care.

-Clinical treatments penetrate the thick plantar skin and target the HPV virus at its root — achieving results that pharmacy products consistently fail to deliver for deep or stubborn warts.
+Clinical treatments penetrate the thick plantar skin and treat HPV-related wart tissue more directly than many pharmacy products can for deep or stubborn warts.

 Stops the Virus from Spreading

-Left untreated, plantar warts spread across the foot and can be passed to family members through shared surfaces.
-Professional treatment eliminates the source before further spread occurs.
+Left untreated, plantar warts can spread across the foot and may be passed through shared surfaces.
+Professional treatment helps treat the wart and may reduce the chance of continued spread.

 Accurate Diagnosis Matters